mars-sim/mars-sim/README.md

 ---

 ## Reliability, Maintenance and Malfunctions
 The perils of living on Mars are very real.
-There are 39 types of [Malfunctions] (https://github.com/mars-sim/mars-sim/wiki/Malfunctions) that can occur at a given moment.
-There are 3 metrics for tracking how reliable a part is.
-[Reliability](https://github.com/mars-sim/mars-sim/wiki/Reliability) percentage, Failure Rate, the Mean Time Between Failure (MTBF) are updated real-time dynamically upon incidents that occur during the simulation.
+There is a total of 39 types of [Malfunctions](https://github.com/mars-sim/mars-sim/wiki/Malfunctions) that can occur at a given moment.
+There are 3 metrics for tracking how reliable a part is, namely, [Reliability](https://github.com/mars-sim/mars-sim/wiki/Reliability) percentage, Failure Rate, Mean Time Between Failure (MTBF), which are dynamically updated in light of any incidents that occur during the simulation.
 Workshops and machinery factories are to produce parts for replenishing parts to be used during [Maintenance](https://github.com/mars-sim/mars-sim/wiki/Maintenance) tasks.